 We often find new techniques employed by malware authors.
 Some are very interesting, others are pretty funny, and then there are those that really stump us in their creativity and effectiveness.
 This post is about the latter.

 According to its description, the preg_replace functions “performs a regular expression search and replace.”
-Unfortunately, when using the “\e” modifier, this function also runs the code.
+Unfortunately, when using the “e” modifier, this function also runs the code.
 Yes, there are more ways of running the code without using the eval() function.
 Example could be the create_function(), or the assert() function.
-All these options of running the code makes malware analysis all that more complex a process.
+All these options for running code makes malware analysis a more complex a process.

 That being said, even with our insights we continue to find ingenious ways that malware authors are employing for their backdoors.

 It started with following line of code injected at the top of a legitimate PHP file: